TAU3-Bench

 TAU3-Bench is a benchmark for evaluating general-purpose agent capabilities, testing models on multi-turn interactions with simulated user models, retrieval, and complex decision-making scenarios.

-Qwen3.6 Plus from Alibaba Cloud / Qwen Team currently leads the TAU3-Bench leaderboard with a score of 0.707 across 3 evaluated AI models.
+MiMo-V2.5-Pro from Xiaomi currently leads the TAU3-Bench leaderboard with a score of 0.729 across 4 evaluated AI models.

 Progress Over Time